LackOfWitness/west-us-credit-card-fraud/Credit_Card_Fraud_Analysis-Team3-/Analysis_README.md

   - Analyze the distribution of transaction amounts for fraudulent versus non-fraudulent transactions.
   - Use statistical tests or visualizations to explore any relationships between transaction amount and the likelihood of fraud.

+- **Scatter Plot** plot age grouping and mean of fraudelent amouts.

 - **Box Plot :** Use box plot to compare the distribution of transaction amounts between fraudulent and non-fraudulent transactions.

-### Task 6: Analyze Relationship between Geopafy API and dataset (Sergei)
+### Task BONUS: Analyze Relationship between Geopafy API and dataset (Sergei)

   - Using Geopafy API, locate closest police station to dataset merchant location and measure distance.

   - Create a histogram to display the distribution of distances from merchant locations to the nearest police station.
 This will provide a straightforward view of how these distances vary across the dataset.

   - Calculate a simple correlation coefficient between the distance to the nearest police station and the likelihood of fraud (e.g., Pearson or Spearman correlation).
 This will provide an indication of whether there is any linear relationship between proximity to police stations and fraud occurrence.

 ## Step 3: Collaborate and Document Findings

-### Combine Analysis: (Sergei)
+### Combine Analysis: README File and Project Tracking (Sergei)

 - Compile each member's findings into the shared Jupyter Notebook.